Third order fiducial predictions for Drell-Yan at the LHC

 The perturbative expansion of the \ntlo{}+\ntll fiducial cross section to third order in \as leads to the \ntlo prediction as obtained according to the $q_T$-subtraction formalism~\cite{Catani:2007vq}.
 In this case, the outlined procedure to include linear power corrections below \ptcut in the \ntlo computation is analogous to that of Refs.~\cite{Buonocore:2021tke,Camarda:2021jsw}.
 Since the fiducial cross section can be computed up to \nnlo using the \NNLOJET code, which implements a subtraction technique~\cite{Gehrmann-DeRidder:2005btv,Currie:2013vh} that does not require the introduction of a slicing parameter, in the fixed-order results quoted in this letter we apply the above procedure only to the computation of the \ntlo correction, while retaining the $\ptcut$-independent result up to \nnlo.
 This effectively suppresses the slicing error in our fiducial \ntlo cross section to $\mathcal{O}(\as^3\, (\ptcut/\mll)^2)$.

-The problematics related to the presence of linear power corrections can be avoided by modifying the definition of the fiducial cuts in such a way that the scaling of the power corrections be quadratic across most of the leptonic phase space.
-In the following we present a calculation of Eq.~\eqref{eq:master} and of the fiducial cross section both for the standard (\emph{symmetric}) cuts adopted by LHC experiments~\cite{ATLAS:2019zci,CMS:2019raw} as well as for the modified (\emph{product}) cuts proposed in Ref.~\cite{Salam:2021tbm}.
+In general, the presence of linear fiducial power corrections indicates an arguably undesirable sensitivity of the fiducial cross section to the infrared region in which QCD radiation has small transverse momentum, which compromises the stability of the perturbative series~\cite{Salam:2021tbm}.
+These issues can be avoided by modifying the definition of the fiducial cuts in such a way that the scaling of the power corrections be quadratic across most of the leptonic phase space.
+In the following we present a calculation of Eq.~\eqref{eq:master} and of the fiducial cross section both for the standard (\emph{symmetric}) cuts adopted by LHC experiments~\cite{ATLAS:2019zci,CMS:2019raw}, where the same cut is imposed on transverse momentum of the final state leptons, as well as for the modified (\emph{product}) cuts proposed in Ref.~\cite{Salam:2021tbm}, where a cut is instead imposed on the product of the transverse momenta of the final state leptons.
 This state-of-the-art calculation allows us to assess precisely the effect of different types of fiducial cuts on the theoretical prediction for the cross section, as well as on the performance of the computational approach adopted here.

 \paragraph{Results.---}